JoeTelafici/TidyData/README.md

 ### xYYY-MeanFreq variables

-Unclear from the project description whether the variables ending in mean or _including_ mean were meant to be included in the final tidy data set.
+Unclear from the project description whether the variables ending in mean or _including_ mean were meant to be included in the final tidy data set, for example the *-meanFreq() fields.
 I included them as it's easier to ignore them then to recreate them if not present.

 ## Script outline